vaibhavu-optimus/spring-petclinic-rest-angular-containers/ACA.md

 ## Azure DevOps

-See [Azure DevOps Pipeline example](azure-pipelines-aca.yml) for an example of how to do everything mentioned above in a pipeline.
+See [Azure DevOps Pipeline example](azure-pipelines-aca.yml) for a CI/CD pipelin example.

 If you are looking to redeploy the two applications after your initial deployment, we recommend using the [AzureContainerApps@1 task](https://learn.microsoft.com/azure/container-apps/azure-pipelines#deploy-an-existing-container-image-to-container-apps) instead of the `AzureCLI@2 task` in the `Deploy` stage in the pipeline example.